melissayu/SimpleTodo/README.md

 * [x] List anything else that you can get done to improve the app functionality!
 * Added a Description field to add details for each task
 * Added new launcher icon
+* Added a Priority field to each item (high, medium, low) and shown by an icon on the list view
+* Ability to sort the list by due date, priority, or title of task.
+* Improve the UI of the "Sort by" spinner above the list, added an empty list message if there are no items.

 ## Video Walkthrough